 The First National Bank Of Lyons

-The First National Bank Of Lyons in Nebraska printed $437,300 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1902 and stopped printing money in 1935, which equals a 34 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Lyons issued 8 different types and denominations of national currency.
+The First National Bank Of Lyons in Kansas printed $30,600 dollars worth of national currency.
+In the scheme of things, that is a very tiny output.
+Notes from this bank should be rare.
+This national bank opened in 1886 and stopped printing money in 1895, which equals a 10 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Lyons issued 2 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Lyons was located in Burt County.
-It was assigned charter number 6221.
+For the record, The First National Bank Of Lyons was located in Rice County.
+It was assigned charter number 3577.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com